 Introduction Anthropology and Development Studies - Shifting Solidarities

-Master’s research projects need to address a question that is not only relevant academically, but also of societal interest.
-Students are encouraged to formulate the research question in cooperation with organisations such as, among others, municipal authorities, NGOs, embassies, or education and healthcare institutions.
-In all cases, a reflection on the social implications of the research findings is required.
+All research projects in this Master are required to address a question that is not only of academic relevance, but also of societal interest.
+You are encouraged to formulate the research question in cooperation with organizations such as municipal authorities, NGO’s, embassies, educational or healthcare institutions.
+For each project a critical reflection of the social implications of the research findings will be required, and you will learn how to communicate those to various audiences.